 California is a popular target for Republicans.
 Why?
 Because California is a good example of successful governing by Democrats.
 Very successful.
+Yes, it’s a bit expensive in places, and too expensive for some.

 Let’s take a look at some of the Republican attacks…